 I touched on the machine’s design earlier in this Solis Grind and Infuse Perfetta review.
 Still, it’s worth taking a little more time to appreciate the sleek, classy vibe we’ve got going on here.

 While I’m sure the Grind and Infuse Perfetta’s blend of retro and modern design features won’t appeal to everyone, there’s no denying this is an elegant appliance.
-Personally, I prefer the stainless steel Solis.
-However, the black version is pretty striking, and looks even more contemporary.
-I’m thinking it’d look awesome in that Brooklyn loft apartment I hope to own someday!
+Personally, I prefer the stainless steel Solis, even though it quickly gets covered in unsightly fingerprints.

 By the way, make sure to take measurements if you plan on putting the Solis in your kitchen.
 That goes double for those of you with overhead cabinets – the Grind and Infuse is almost 16 inches (41 centimeters) tall and you’re going to need to access the bean hopper and water tank.
 Just sayin’!